-The Europe segment is comprised of two distinct business units: Insurance & Annuities, which provides protection and wealth management products, including payout annuity products, through subsidiaries of Canada Life in the United Kingdom, Isle of Man and Germany and through Irish Life in Ireland; and Reinsurance, which operates primarily in the United States, Barbados and Ireland.
+The Europe segment is comprised of two distinct business units: Insurance & Annuities, which offers protection and wealth management products, including payout annuity products, through subsidiaries of Canada Life in the United Kingdom (U.K.), Isle of Man (IoM), Ireland and Germany and through Irish Life in Ireland; and Reinsurance, which operates primarily in the United States, Barbados and Ireland.
 Reinsurance products are provided through Canada Life, London Life and their subsidiaries.

-The core products offered in the United Kingdom are payout annuities, savings and group insurance.
+The core products offered in the U.K. are payout annuities, savings and group insurance.
 These products are distributed through independent financial advisors and employee benefit consultants.
-The Isle of Man operation provides savings and individual protection products that are sold through independent financial advisors in the United Kingdom and in other selected territories.
+The U.K.'s offshore operations based in the IoM and Dublin offers investment, savings and individual protection products that are sold through independent financial advisors and private banks in the U.K. and in other selected territories.
 The core products offered in Ireland are savings and investments, individual and group insurance and pension products through Irish Life.
 These products are distributed through independent brokers, a direct sales force and tied agent bank branches.
 The German operation focuses on pension, lifetime guaranteed minimum withdrawal benefit and individual protection products that are distributed through independent brokers and multi-tied agents